rng-guy/NFSMWBartender/README.md

 **Cop (de / re)spawning** (`BartenderSettings\Advanced\Cars.ini`):

-* Until HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new "Chasers" from spawning.
+* Until HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new "Chasers" from spawning (but not the other way around).
 This happens if these spawns push the total number of active cops in the world to (or beyond) the global cop spawn limit, which will then prevent further "Chasers" spawns.
 This total is calculated across all active pursuits, meaning cops spawned in NPC pursuits can also affect how many "Chasers" may spawn in yours.

 * Pushing any global cop spawn limit(s) beyond  8 requires the [NFSMW LimitAdjuster](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) mod by Zolika1351 to work properly.
 Without it, the game will start unloading models and assets because its default car loader cannot handle the workload of managing (potentially) dozens of vehicles.
 To make LA compatible with this mod, open its `NFSMWLimitAdjuster.ini` configuration file and disable *all* features in its `[Options]` section; this will fully unlock the spawn limit without forcing an infinite amount of cops to spawn.
 Note that LA is not perfectly stable either: It is prone to crashing in the first 30 seconds of the first pursuit in a play session, but will generally stay stable if it does not crash there.